 Stamford DCF Lawyer

-If a Stamford DCF investigator arrives at your door, it may be tough to know what to do and how to respond.
+If an investigator arrives at your door, it may be tough to know what to do and how to respond.
 You may wonder why an investigator was called, and whether it is necessary or advisable to answer any questions or even allow the investigator into your home.
 The Connecticut Department of Children and Families (DCF), has the power to initiate investigations and court proceedings that can disrupt your family and interfere with your parental/custodial rights in more serious cases.

 A Stamford DCF lawyer who is familiar with the local procedures and investigations can advise you on how to move forward.
 An experienced domestic violence attorney can help you seek quick closure of your DCF case with no findings being made against you or your family.